 If you rent your home, your landlord or letting agent is responsible for checking your gas appliances once a year.

-And if you’re with Bulb and on our Priority Services Register, you might qualify for a free gas safety check.
-Call us on 0300 30 30 635 to see if you’re eligible and apply for free gas safety checks.
+And if you’re with Bulb and on our Priority Services Register, you might be able to get a check free of charge.
+Find out if you’re eligible and apply for free gas safety checks.

 A gas engineer will check that all the carbon monoxide alarms, and any ventilation in your home are working properly.